cangorur/human_robot_collaboration/README.md

 - https://docs.google.com/spreadsheets/d/1gJoA5ltNewCgFDSOcUGdoqZcWzdyu6Id3xDJE6V_nDg/edit?usp=sharing

 ### Controlling Human and Robot Models
-After you successfully run the a scenario, you will notice that two terminal will open automatically.
+After you successfully run the scenario, you will notice that two terminal will open automatically.
 Those are opened by despot_human and despot_robot packages.
 They simply execute the human and robot policies generated.
 In this version, the robot model runs automatically, the terminal is for you to visualize what reward the robot got, which state (or belief state in POMDP) the robot is in and which action it took.
 Also you can call the task_status topic for these information.
 Please see the robot_model designs for MDP and POMDP visaulized below.
 Taking this connection scheme and the observations mentioned as the base there can be different robot models created by tweaking around with the state transition, observation and reward probabilities.

 The terminal opened by despot_human allows you to control the human actions.
 This is left as it is for easy testing of the expected robot behaviors.
 Simply follow the human_model drawing given below to input the next state the human is in (an integer from 0 to 9 each referring to a state as given in the drawing).